 In Tennessee, reckless driving is a criminal offense and can lead to serious penalties.
 This article explains how the law defines reckless driving and the consequences of a conviction.

 A Tennessee motorist can be convicted of "reckless driving" for:

 In Tennessee, reckless driving is a class B misdemeanor.
-Convicted drivers are looking at up to six months in jail and a maximum $580 in fines.
-And any motorist who racks up two reckless driving convictions within a one-year period faces a 12-month license suspension.
+Convicted drivers are looking at up to six months in jail and a maximum of $580 in fines.
+Any motorist who racks up two reckless driving convictions within a one-year period faces a 12-month license suspension.

 The consequences of a reckless driving conviction in Tennessee can be serious.
 If you've been arrested for or charged with reckless driving, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.